yellowmessenger/documentation/docs/platform_concepts/design/convdesignvoice.md

 sidebar_label : Design conversations for voice bots
 ---

-**Design** module on the [yellow.ai](https://cloud.yellow.ai) platform allows you to design a bot without needing to learn all the platform aspects prior.
-You can input text as required to create a conversation between the bot and the user.
-Flows are built automatically on the Studio module.
+The **Design** module helps you design a bot without needing to learn all the platform aspects prior.
+You can design a conversation between the bot and the user using text inputs.
+Based on the input, flows are created dynamically on the Studio module.

-You can design multiple flows on the conversation design module, Once they are converted into flows, you can train, test, preview, and publish the bot.
+Once the text you input is converted into flows, you can train, test, and preview the flow before publishing.
+You can design multiple flows.